 The Board reviews information, research, and analysis complied by the Manager with respect to economic conditions, the capital markets and market opportunities and meets quarterly to discuss such issues.
 The Manager is charged with the responsibility of executing the Board’s investment decisions.
 The Board, in conjunction with the Manager, also ensures adherence to strict risk management protocols adopted in managing the portfolios.

-Warwick is currently a Director of the Responsible Entity for US Select Private Opportunities Fund I, II & III, Emerging Markets Masters Fund, Australian Property Opportunities Fund I, II & III, Evans & Partners Global Disruption Fund, US Masters Residential Property Fund and New Energy Solar Fund.
+Warwick is currently a Director of the Responsible Entity for US Select Private Opportunities Fund I, II & III, Emerging Markets Masters Fund, Fort Street Real Estate Capital Fund I, II & III, Evans & Partners Global Disruption Fund, US Masters Residential Property Fund and New Energy Solar Fund.
 Warwick is also a Director of Australian Masters Yield Fund No 4 Limited and Australian Masters Yield Fund No 5 Limited.

 Warwick is Head of Finance at Walsh & Company.
 Before joining Walsh & Company, Warwick worked in chartered accounting firms specialising in turnaround and restructuring.
 Warwick started his career with KPMG, working in their Canberra, Sydney and London offices – and has undertaken a range of complex restructuring and insolvency engagements across Europe, UK and Australia, for a range of Australian, UK, European and USA banks.

 Warwick has worked with companies and lenders to develop and implement strategic business options, provide advice in relation to continuous disclosure requirements, develop cash forecasting training for national firms, and lectured on cash management.
 Among his former roles, Warwick worked on the initial stages of the HIH insolvency – as part of the key management group tasked with the wind-down of the global estate.